FarahaniMehrshad/NaiveCircuitSimulator/readme.md

     R2 I: 1.2 V: 6 R: 5
     B2 I: 1.2 V: 12 R: 0

-You could also omit the wires by giving the nodes that have same potential a same name:
+You could also omit the wires by giving the nodes with the same potential an identical name:

 ![](https://github.com/FarahaniMehrshad/NaiveCircuitSimulator/blob/master/Pics/Circuit3.png)